MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-box.md

 - Ransomware
 - Unmanaged bring your own device (BYOD)

-## How Cloud App Security helps to protect your environment
+## How Defender for Cloud Apps helps to protect your environment

 - [Detect cloud threats, compromised accounts, and malicious insiders](best-practices.md#detect-cloud-threats-compromised-accounts-malicious-insiders-and-ransomware)
 - [Discover, classify, label, and protect regulated and sensitive data stored in the cloud](best-practices.md#discover-classify-label-and-protect-regulated-and-sensitive-data-stored-in-the-cloud)